The Way We Were (2018 TV series): Synopsis

 The story follows six Chinese students studying abroad in the U.S., chasing their dreams and becoming the elites of their respective majors.
 Shu Che and Miao Ying were originally a couple since middle school.
-Che left to study in America before Miao Ying since he is two years her senior.
-Both their parents forbade them from marrying when they were pursuing their post-grad degrees in America due to a major subway project that Che’s father, a mayor of Yan-zhou, has agreed to award the bid to Ying’s father through corrupt underhanded agreement.
-From the opposition of their marriage, Che found out about his father’s corruption and Miao Ying’s father’s briberies.
+Che left to study in America before Miao Ying since he was two years her senior.
+Both their parents forbade them from marrying when they were pursuing their post-grad degrees in America due to a major subway project that Che’s father, a mayor of Yan-zhou, had agreed to award the bid to Ying’s father through a corrupt underhanded agreement.
+From the opposition to their marriage, Che found out about his father’s corruption and Miao Ying’s father’s briberies.

-When Che turned his love interest to Xiao Qing after his failed relationship with Miao Ying, he never expect Xiao Qing’s father, an officer in the anti-corruption unit, will be the chief in charge of persecuting his father and Miao Ying’s father for bribery and corruption.
+When Che turned his love interest to Xiao Qing after his failed relationship with Miao Ying, he never expected Xiao Qing’s father, an officer in the anti-corruption unit, will be the chief in charge of persecuting his father and Miao Ying’s father for bribery and corruption.

-Shu Che becomes involved in exposing his dad's criminal activity and shared his thoughts with Xiao Qing.
-When Xiao Qing’s father asked her to be the witness at trial, she is caught between being a witness and revealing the secret that Che shared with her.
+Shu Che becomes involved in exposing his dad's criminal activity and shares his thoughts with Xiao Qing.
+When Xiao Qing’s father asks her to be the witness at trial, she is caught between being a witness and revealing the secret that Che shared with her.
 Ultimately, the culprit is revealed through investigations and evidence.
 There's a heavy price to pay for the culprits.
-Everyone matured in the process, understanding humanity and the value of life, returning to the path of justice.
+Everyone matured in the process, understanding humanity and the value of life, and returning to the path of justice.